J-O-B/ripe-recipe/README.md

 This project has passed through several phases of testing, these phases include:

 1. [W3 Validator](https://validator.w3.org/) to check all HTML.
+    1. To avoid issus and Flask, individual pages source code was added to validator in order to get valid feedback.

 2. [W3 'Jigsaw' Validator](https://jigsaw.w3.org/css-validator/) to check all CSS.

 3. [JS Hint](https://jshint.com/) to check all JavaScript.

+4. [PEP 8](http://pep8online.com/) to check all Python code.

+5. [Autoprefixer](https://autoprefixer.github.io/) to ensure web browser compatability in CSS code.

 > Testing was important in this project, with multiple forms located on pages.
 A recurring bug seemed to be the submission of multiple forms at once.
 To fix this problem jQuery was used to change a submit buttons value, this paired with an if statement in Python gave the desired outcome.